 Beware of Scams

 Be cautious of the various scams, especially those related to education or job applications.
-Scamming techniques have become increasingly sophisticated, with scammers often masquerading as reliable institutions like banks or government agencies such as the IRS.
+Scamming techniques have become increasingly sophisticated, with scammers often masquerading as reliable institutions, like banks or government agencies such as the IRS.
 Keep in mind that legitimate organizations typically don’t ask for your SSN through email or over the phone unless you initiate contact with them.

 Use Strong Online Security Practices